maikszusevics/containerisation_docker/README.md

 - The Washington Post
 - Uber

+## Docker commands:

+- `docker images` will list all images you have stored locally.
+- `docker ps` lists current running containers. `-a` at the end will show stopped ones too.
+- `docker run -d -p port:port imagename` will create a container and start the image. `-d` makes it detached, so you can still use the terminal after running the command.
+- `docker stop ID_of_container` stops container.
+- `docker start ID_of_container` starts stopped container.
+- `docker rm ID_of_container -f` forcefully deletes container.
+- `docker rmi Image_ID -f` forcefully deletes image.
+- `docker exec -it ID_of_container bash` the `-it` stands for "interactive" and it will let you control and run commands in the container, kind of like SSHing into a VM.
+- `docker build -t dockerhubname/imagename:versiontag` this builds an image.
+- `docker push dockerhubname/imagename` this pushes an image to a dockerhub repo.
 ## Building an image
-To build an image from an edited nginx container, I used the steps in [this guide](https://www.dataset.com/blog/create-docker-image/)
+To build an image from an edited nginx container, I used the steps in [this guide](https://www.dataset.com/blog/create-docker-image/) (starting from step 6)

 ## Creating index.html for nginx

+Editing the index.html file of the default nginx container will customize the webpage shown by the container.
+The file is located at `/usr/share/nginx/html/`.

+To edit this file, you may have to install updates as well as sudo and nano.

+In order to automate this, you can create a index.html file locally and then move it to the container with a command.

-- move file from localhost to container
+move file from localhost to container using `docker cp index.html [imageID]:/usr/share/nginx/html`

-- delete the existing file
+This will replace the existing file with the one you've edited

-- send file.html from localhhost to container

-- docker cp command  source-address destination-address
-- access denied -

 ## Automation with Dockerfile